 However, I think v.4 is very, very, very general.
 As believers, practically our entire life can be summed up by, “I’m trying to resist sin and grow in holiness.”

-So I don’t think v.4 necessarily means that the author is telling them that they are undergoing specific suffering that is the discipline of God so keep going.
+So I don’t think v.4 necessarily means that the author is telling them that they are undergoing specific suffering and discipline due to their sin.

-No doubt, those that are considering giving up, need to be encouraged to continue resisting that sin.
+No doubt, those that are considering giving up, need to be encouraged to continue resisting the sin of quitting and growing weary.
 But I think in general what the author of Hebrews seems to be doing in this section is encouraging them to persevere and endure through hardship knowing 1- that lots and lots of past saints have had to endure suffering (that’s chapter 11), and 2- our Savior Jesus had to endure severe suffering (that’s 12:1-4), and 3- your suffering is actually evidence that God is treating you as a son...the suffering is God’s fatherly, loving discipline.

 So up to this point what have we concluded about “What the discipline of the Lord is?”